ktaylor63/southeast/site/content/articles/burning-for-the-birds-at-piedmont-national-wildlife-refuge.md

     alt: 'A woodpecker perched on a tree with a bug in its mouth'
     position: 'top center'
 tags:
+    - Georgia
+    - 'National Wildlife Refuge System'
+    - Piedmont
     - 'Prescribed Fire'
-    - Piedmont
-    - 'National Wildlife Refuge System'
-    - Georgia
     - 'Red-Cockaded Woodpecker'
 date: '2014-03-21'
 author: 'Josh OConnor, regional fuels specialist'
-updated: 'March 1st, 2017'
+updated: 'May 24th, 2017'
 ---

 ## Over a decade of prescribed fire management yields big benefits for the red-cockaded woodpecker